bpmunson/polygon/README.md

 2. MOSES for the VAE implementation: https://github.com/molecularsets/moses

 ## Data Sources
-A key resource to the CHEMIST framework is experimental binding data of small molecule ligands.
+A key resource to the POLYGON framework is experimental binding data of small molecule ligands.
 We use the BindingDB as a source for this information, which can be found here: https://www.bindingdb.org/rwd/bind/chemsearch/marvin/Download.jsp

 Input molecule training datasets are available from the GuacaMol package:  https://github.com/BenevolentAI/guacamol

-## Installation of CHEMIST:
+## Installation of POLYGON:
-CHEMIST has been testing on Python version 3.9.16.
+POLYGON has been testing on Python version 3.9.16.

-Installation of CHEMIST with pip will automatically install the necessary dependencies, which are:
+Installation of POLYGON with pip will automatically install the necessary dependencies, which are:
 * pandas>=1.0.3
 * numpy>=1.18.1
 * rdkit>=2019.09.3